dlleong0017/PrepEase/README.md

     cd client
     npm install

+Install some other programs

+    npm install bcrypt mongoose

-this installs all of the packages that are necessary so that you have everything
+This step installs all of the packages that are necessary and included in the json package

-### running program
+### Running program
-open a terminal and go into the server(backend)
+Open a terminal and go into the server(backend)

     cd server
     npm start

-this starts the backend
+This starts the backend

-open a terminal and go into the client(frontend)
+Open a separate terminal and go into the client(frontend)

     cd client
     npm start

-this should open something in your browser and boom, we have the website

-    cd server
-    npm install mongoose
-this allows you to use javaScript to monipulate mongoose npm install mongoose bcrypt this allows you to use bcrypt
-# I recommend you guys to download MongoDB Compass, which will illustrate how your data will added into the database
+This will open the website welcome to PrepEase!